beckpull/readme-generator/YourREADME.md

   <!-- DESCRIPTION -->
   ## Description

-  THis is a simple and easy-to-use command-line README.md generator that will save time when woorking on projects.
+  This is a simple and easy to use README generator that will take user input and create a professional README with a working Table of Contents

   <!-- INSTALLATION -->
   ## Installation